SourcePot/datapool/README.md

 ![Canvas element properties](/assets/img/DataExplorer.png "Canvas element properties")

 # Architecture
-Datapool is based on an **object collection** or `oc`, i.e. a collection of objects instantiated from PHP-classes in the `../php/` folder.
+Datapool is based on an **object collection** or `oc`, i.e. a collection of objects instantiated from PHP-classes of the `../php/` folder.
 The object collection is created by the constructor of class `../php/Root.php` each time the web application is called.
-`../php/Root.php` provides the collection to all instantiated classes which implement the method `init(array $oc)`.
-Typically the classes have a private property `oc` which is set/updated by the init method of the class.
+`../php/Root.php` provides the collection to all instantiated classes which implement the method `loadOc(array $oc)`.
+Typically the classes have a private property `oc` which is set/updated by the loadOc method of the class.

 The configuration file `../setup/objectList.csv` determines the order of creation of the objects.
 With the private property `registerVendorClasses` of class `../php/Root.php` vendor classes can be added to the object collection.
 Otherwise, an instance of a vendor class can (as usual) be created within the source code when required.